Roycroft Leather: A Creative Medium

 by Kate Nixon

-Elbert Hubbard was truly a Renaissance man, evidenced as the development of the Roycroft campus’ reputation grew.
-While he is known today for Roycroft furniture and copper, Hubbard’s increasing interest in book publishing – and the development of the Roycroft Print Shop – brought about the start of using leather while making the Roycroft a household name.
+Elbert Hubbard was truly a Renaissance man.
+While the reputation of the Roycroft Campus was gaining momentum, Hubbard’s interest in all things handmade grew into several mediums and materials.
+While the Hubbard name is known today for Roycroft furniture and copper, Hubbard’s interest in book publishing, and the development of the Roycroft Print Shop, would trigger the beginning of utilizing leather in books, desktop accessories and other Roycroft objet while making the Roycroft a household name.

 Hubbard hired two men that combined talent in leather and bookbinding to usher in a new medium for Roycroft.
 In 1896, Hubbard hired German-born Louis Kinder to head the bindery division of the Roycroft printing shop, train apprentices, and help Hubbard usher in a new era of leather-bound books.
 Meanwhile Philadelphia leather artist Frederick C. Kranz exhibited at the Art Institute of Chicago, where he displayed three impressive sculptured and modeled leather screens and an Atlas book cover.
 While there is no proof that Hubbard and Kranz met at the Chicago event, in 1903, Kranz was made organizer of the modeled leather department at the Roycroft print shop.